Benzzick/minimart_ecommerce_preview_app/README.md

-# 🛒 Alphatwelve MiniMart eCommerce App
+# 🛒 Alphatwelve MiniMart eCommerce App By Jahbuikem Nwazue

-An eCommerce app built with Flutter — includes product listing, cart management, and a polished UI for showcasing a shopping experience preview.
+An eCommerce app built with Flutter — for the Alphatwelve challenge, it includes product listing, cart management, and a polished UI for showcasing a shopping experience preview.

 ---